rurban/ctl/README.md

-hashmaps will not rely on chained lists with buckets, and can be either changed to open addressing or a better modern layout, such as Swiss tables (flat or node variants), the stanford hash or even the currently fastest [greg7mdp/parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap).
+hashmaps will not rely on chained lists with buckets, and can be either changed to open addressing or a better modern layout, such as Swiss tables (flat or node variants), the stanford hash for integers or even the currently fastest [greg7mdp/parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap).
 Thus the bucket interface methods will not be defined for all hashmap variants, except maybe `max_bucket_count`. hashmap policies are compile-time defined via